Hacknocraft/AppFriendsDocs/docs/android/customization.md

 # AppFriends UI Customization
-You can override values to customize the UI.
+A list of XML attributes that can be replaced to easily style AppFriends UI components

 ## Color Values
 ```